EspressoSystems/espresso-sequencer/doc/upgrades.md

 After enough votes have been collected on the `UpgradeProposal`, an `UpgradeCertificate` is formed.
 This is attached to the next `QuorumProposal`, and any node that receives an `UpgradeCertificate` in this way re-attaches it to its own `QuorumProposal` until the network has upgraded, or (in rare cases) we failed to reach consensus on the `UpgradeCertificate`.

+An upgrade consists of two parts:

+- **Version Bump:** The version bump initiates a change in the protocol, which can involve logic updates (e.g., new rules or modifications to existing rules within the protocol, such as blocks executing new logic if the version is greater than or equal to the specified NEXT_VERSION) and type changes (e.g., using a new type variant for a particular version, such as using V2 for ValidatedState if the version is 0.2).
+- **Migration:** Migration involves updating existing data to align with the new version, such as updating the chain config

+Note: We currently support only chain config migration.

 ## Enabling an Upgrade

 To enable an upgrade in Hotshot protocol, it is essential to define the base version, the upgrade version, and a upgrade hash: